Dragonfish Slot & Casino Sites

 Microgaming as a platform provider dates back to the days when you had to download the casino games to your computer – a far cry from today’s world of mobile phone compatible browser games.
 For a while after that, Microgaming-only casinos offered a fuller range of slots than were available via Quickfire but those days too are largely gone.

-Electraworks is a subsidiary of giant iGaming company GVC (who own Bwin Party and Ladbrokes Gala Coral).
-The platform was previously known as Cozy Games but since the takeover by GVC it has been massively improved in terms of the number of slot game providers on board; GVC have access to more than 3000 games including Playtech slots as well as many exclusives.
-An enhanced version of the platform powers most GVC house owned sites including Foxy Games.
-GVC are in the process of rebranding to Entain.
+Entain is the new name for giant iGaming company GVC (who own Bwin Party and Ladbrokes Gala Coral).
+The Entain platform is based on the old Cozy Games platform which was acquired in 2017.
+Since then it has been massively improved in terms of the number of slot game providers on board; Entain have access to more than 3000 games including Playtech slots as well as many exclusives.
+All Entain sites have the High level of player funds protection which provides complete reassurance if you ever have substantial sums in your account.

 Over the last couple of years we’ve seen many online casinos exit the UK market, whether voluntarily or whether they lost their UK licence, and in some cases entire casino software platforms have said goodbye.
 If one of these was your go-to, you’re out of luck!